-The development of a closed-loop simulation framework has involved coding a program that incorporates the following:
+The simulation framework that is currently under development will be a completely new standalone software.
+The framework involves coding a program that incorporates the following:

-- 1. The Operating Model (OM) is a representation of the population and the fishery with uncertainty and variability.
-It produces the numbers-at-age, accounting for mortality and any other important processes.
-It also incorporates uncertainty in the processes and may be composed of multiple models to account for structural uncertainty. - 2.
-Management Procedure - a.
-Monitoring (data generation) is the code that simulates the data from the operating model that is used by the estimation model.
+- 1. An operating model (OM) that supports multiple areas and is conditioned to real data to create a realistic representation of the population and fishery with uncertainty and variability. - 2.
+A Management Procedure, comprised of - a.
+Monitoring (data generation), which is code that simulates data from the operating model to be used by the estimation model (EM).
 It can introduce variability, bias, and any other properties that are desired. - b.
-The Estimation Model (EM) is analogous to the stock assessment and simulates estimation error in the process.
-Using the data generated, it produces an annual estimate of stock size and status and provides the advice for setting the catch levels for the next time step.
-However, simplifications may be necessary to keep simulation times within a reasonable time. - c.
-Harvest Rule is the application of the estimation model output along with the scale and distribution management procedures (Figure 1) to produce the catch limit for that year.
+An estimation model that is analogous to a stock assessment and simulates estimation error in the process.
+Using the data generated, it produces an annual estimate of stock size and status and provides advice for setting the catch levels for the next time step.
+However, simplifications may be necessary to keep simulation durations reasonable.

-The framework will have to be flexible and compartmentalized to allow changes to be made for each component.
+c.
+A harvest rule, which applies the estimation model output along with the scale and distribution management procedures (Figure 1) to produce the catch limit for that year.

-The closed-loop simulation framework was first used to evaluate coastwide scale-related management procedures and were presented at the 95th Annual Meeting in 2019.
-After the development of multi-area models to include in an operating model, the updated framework will be used to evaluate scale and distribution management procedures for presentation at the 97th Annual Meeting in 2021.
+The framework will have to be flexible and modularized to facilitate changes that may be made for each component.
+This updated framework will be used to evaluate scale and distribution management procedures for presentation at the 97th Annual Meeting in 2021.
 See Appendix A for a more specific timeline.